killumslow/Open-Social-Diversity-Initiative/content/diversity_and_inclusion.md

 # Our framework

 ## The four pillars
+- Recruitment
+Efforts around attracting and securing diverse talent
+- job fairs
+- advertising
+- word of mouth
+Who is it directed towards
+Are you using strategies to target the right audience

+- Retention
+- Results

 - High level description of what the pillars are taken from pillar documents
 - Pillar dependencies